Python Lesson 7: Pandas

 pd.concat([series_ex_I,series_ex_III,series_ex_VII])

-, creating a new Series, the option
+By default concat acts on axis=0, creating a new Series, the option

-will turn the output into a DataFrame with each Series as a column and
+axis=1 will turn the output into a DataFrame with each Series as a column and

-the void values (an outer
+filling with NaN the void values (an outer join).

 pd.concat([series_ex_I,series_ex_III,series_ex_VII],axis =1)